Leonel-Jeffrey/50Algorithm-coding-Interview-Questions-FAANG/README.md

-# Algorithm and data structures implementation
+# Algorithm and data structures implementation in Python
 It discusses about algorithm and data structures.